THE TRAVELLING HISTORIAN -- KING TUT ET AL

 Tutankhamun 1333-1324 BC

+At one time antiquities were relatively easily taken by tourists and that included anything movable.
+Even bottles of sand from the sites were treasured.
+Most of the tombs had been well pillaged of priceless jewellery and funerary equipment in ancient times.
 Tutankhamun's tomb was the happy exception.
-In 1922 the last royal tomb of the Valley, the only royal burial site remaining practically untouched, was that of Tutankhamun, the boy king of Egypt, who ruled briefly and without acclaim.
-His fame comes not from his talents but his tomb as a result of which the teenaged Tutankhamun has cast a great shadow over other far more illustrious kings of Egypt.
-Tut's tomb contained over five thousand dazzling works of art which were widely publicized and attracted thousands of sightseers to the Valley of the Kings.
+In 1922 the last royal tomb of the Valley, the only royal burial site remaining practically untouched, was that of Tutankhamun, the boy king of Egypt, who ruled briefly.
+He ruled without acclaim for his fame comes not from his talents, but his tomb.
+As a result of it, the teenaged-Tut has cast a great shadow over other far more illustrious kings of Egypt.
+Tutankhamenm's tomb contained over five thousand dazzling works of art, which were widely publicized and attracted thousands of sightseers to the Valley of the Kings.
+The event that captivated world attention was the discovery of the Tomb of Tutankhamun.

 The late discovery of Tut's tomb resulted from the fact that it was covered by debris from that of Ramesses IV which was located directly above its entrance.
 While the outermost shrine of the youthful pharaoh had been opened not once but twice in ancient times, the doors of the second of the huge shrines of guilded wood containing the royal sarcophagus still carried the necropolis seal which indicated the pharaoh's mummy was untouched and intact.